psgrover2010/parry-blog/_drafts/anassa-cyprus-travel-now-is-the-time-for-you-to-know-the-truth.md

 #### Cyprus is best in culinary

 I think locals take their food seriously and dining out is rarely a small affair.
 I am a fan of David Goodridge who is a group executive chef in Anassa.
-There are plenty of dishes which I like the most Heirloom Beetroot, Grilled Lamb Kofta and Bourbon Vanilla Panna Cotta etc etc etc with endless list.
+He has always new surprises at Helios Resutrant and how can i forgot about dinner at pelagos resturant.
+There are plenty of dishes which I like the most as Heirloom Beetroot, Grilled Lamb Kofta and Bourbon Vanilla Panna Cotta etc etc etc with endless list.

 The most amazing part was when you receive menu with your name tag i.e. Mr. Singh.